codello/dotfiles/roles/git/README.md

 - Git name and email
 - Keychain support on macOS
-- Global `.gitignore` for some OS files
+- Global `.gitignore` for common OS files

 ## Configuration